 When the 36-month re-entitlement period ends, your benefits will continue as long as you are medically disabled and not earning SGA.
 If you earn over SGA for even one month after the 36-month period of re-entitlement, your benefits will terminate.
-However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE (though you will have to reapply).
+However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE.

 An example may help clarify how the TWP and EPE function in practice.

-Beginning in January 2013, Andy began the 36-month extended period of eligibility.
-Andy earned $900 in January and February, still receiving his full disability amount because this was less than the $1,040 SGA threshold.
-However, in March 2013, Andy made $1,450 and thus exceeded SGA.
+Beginning in January 2014, Andy began the 36-month extended period of eligibility.
+Andy earned $900 in January and February, still receiving his full disability amount because this was less than the $1,070 SGA threshold.
+However, in March 2014, Andy made $1,450 and thus exceeded SGA.
 In doing so, his disability "ceased," although he remained entitled to March benefits as well as a two-month grace period.
-He continued to earn over SGA until November 2013, when he became medically unable to work.
-Andy is again be entitled to receive his check in November 2013, and for as long as he is unable to earn SGA.
+He continued to earn over SGA until November 2014, when he became medically unable to work.
+Andy is again entitled to receive his check in November 2014, and for as long as he is unable to earn SGA.